OpenQDev/OpenQ-Oracle/README.md

 Notably, the routing for our environment domains is also here, including SSL: [./k8s/ingress.yml](./k8s/ingress.yml).

 SSL Certtificates were provided by Let's Encrypt certbot with the dns-0 challenge.

+#### Namespaces
+Each environment correlates to one Kubernetes [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/): `development`, `staging`, and `production`.

+Right now, a push to any branch will release to `production`.

+In the future, a push to `development` branch will release to `development`, and so on.